 (Below) By September 1961 thirteen Deltics were available, and at the beginning of the winter schedules the Class A4s were displaced from the premier ECML expresses and more frequently to be found on Kings Cross-West Riding duties.
 It was the beginning of the end of the A4's reign, for the Deltic fleet took charge of numerous Anglo-Scottish expresses.
 The rosters were mainly undertaken by the Haymarket allocation, which included the up morning 'Talisman' and down 'Aberdonian' - the up 'Flying Scotsman' and 10.15 from Kings Cross - the up 'Heart of Midlothian' and 11.35 return from Kings Cross - the 11.15 from Edinburgh and the 'down' Flying Scotsman'.
 Another famous ECML express, 'The Elizabethan' began life in 1949 when it was decided to create a new non-stop train between the capitals - aptly named 'Capitals Limited' - to run ahead of the 'Flying Scotsman' in both directions.
 In 1953, when a suitable commemoration was desired for the Coronation of Queen Elizabeth, the 'Capitals Limited' was changed to the 'Elizabethan' and the time allowance was cut to 6½ hours bringing the express to within the charmed circle of mile-a-minute running.
 Engine crews changed by means of the corridor tenders fitted to the Gresley Class A4 streamlined Pacifics, but the non-stop record was discontinued at the commencement of the Deltics reign when a Newcastle stop was introduced for changing crews.
 Spotters dutifully note down the number of D9018 Ballymos at York.

 There are few smells more rewarding than that of a steam engine, it is one the most delicious in the world.
 If you can imagine soaking up the freshness of newly-mown grass or the radiance in the street following a good bucketing down of rain, then you'll appreciate the aroma of hot oil and coal that permeates every fibre of your anorak.
 It lingers there until the next time you wear it, like a genetic reminder of all the good times you've had...and promising a lot more ahead besides.
 As for the smell of diesels?
-They say it was the hallucinating effects produced by inhaling too many diesel fumes that caused such adulation for the fleet of 22 locos.
-It reached epidemic proportions when the Detics' reign ended on the ECML.
+It could be the hallucinating effects produced by inhaling too many diesel fumes that caused such adulation for the fleet of 22 locos.
+It reached epidemic proportions when the Detics' reign was reaching its ended on the ECML.
+For fans of the Rail Blue era...you'll find plenty of Deltic shots in full colour on Trevor Ermel's superb 'Rail Cameraman' page 70...here.

 Diesel fans have been addicted to the intoxicating waste spewed out by the EE Co's twin Napier engines for twenty-odd years...one whiff of the stuff compelled enthusiasts to chase them to their final resting place on Saturday, February 27th 1982, when no fewer that nineteen machines were herded together for a restricted 'Farewell to the Deltic' open day at Doncaster Works.
 The event was organised by BREL employees with proceeds going to charity.
 Three 'Deltics' had their engines operational - No 55002 on loan from the NRM, and the Deltic Preservation Society's future purchases Nos 55009 and 55019, both machines being prepared for restoration on the North Yorkshire Moors Railway.